-It’s impossible to overstate just how enjoyable the best RTS games can be.
-There are few things as satisfying as building up an immense army and simply washing over your foes like a river over stones, erasing their existence as effortlessly as the mouse clicks needed to do so.
-It’s so good, in fact, that finding the best RTS games on PC, ones that nail the blend of difficulty, depth, and pacing, is a tactical treat in of itself.
-There are hundreds upon hundreds of RTS games out there, but how can you know which are the best RTS games on PC right now?
+It’s impossible to overstate how enjoyable RTS games can be.
+There are few things as satisfying as building up an immense army and simply washing over your foes like a river over stones, erasing their existence as effortlessly as a click.

-RTS games have suffered something of a lull in recent years, but we’re signing signs of a resurgence for one of the earliest gaming genres around.
-Indie games stand out like Tooth and Tail, Northgard, and Frostpunk have shown there’s plenty of new locales and mechanics to explore.
+The genre has suffered something of a lull in recent years, but we’re seeing signs of a resurgence.
+Indie games like Tooth and Tail, Northgard, and A.I.
+War 2 have shown there’s plenty of angles to explore.
 While the upcoming Age of Empires 4 release date will hopefully introduce a new generation of gamers to the joys and frustrations of the RTS genre.

 Shadow Tactics: Blade of the Shogun is one of the best examples of modern RTS games.
 You don’t control vast armies with innumerable units, but instead, you guide an elite group of five characters, all of whom have different skills and strengths.
 While it does fit into the RTS genre, it also owes a debt to stealth games, meaning you have to be very careful when making decisions – your crew are skilled killers, but they’re no match for a fort full of samurai.